 - Reset Button Press and hold the button 1~5 seconds and release to reboot the device.
 Pressing the button more than 6 seconds will reset the switch to factory defaults.
-The ports LEDs will display Amber and then turn off to indicate that the reset was initiated. - Gigabit Ethernet PoE Out Ports (1-2) Connect either network PoE or non-PoE devices. - Gigabit Ethernet Ports (3-4) Connect non-PoE network devices. - Gigabit Ethernet PoE+ in Ports (5) Must be connected to a PoE or PoE+ power source in order to power this switch.
+The ports LEDs will display Amber and then turn off to indicate that the reset was initiated. - Gigabit Ethernet PoE+ Ports (1-4) Connect either PoE+ or non-PoE devices. - Gigabit Ethernet Port (5) Connect a non-PoE device.